 4.)
 To nail the Full Front Lever, you’ll now extend both legs out so your entire body is parallel to the ground.
 Your arms should be locked out without bending.
 When you get to this position make sure you point your toes forward (away from your body).
 Pointing your toes engages your calf muscles, which offers the sensation of pushing out the other direction and places less strain on your upper body.
 Once you’re able to reach this position its time to give yourself a pat on the back and keep working to hold it longer.

 When you are able to hold a front lever for several seconds there are a couple ways techniques to train for strength gains:

 The first way is straightforward.
 Try rising straight into a front lever hold without going through the tuck progressions first.
 This requires a great deal of core and lat strength to hoist yourself up into place.

 Practice makes better.
 The front lever can’t be neglected in your workouts if you want to see gradual improvements.
 Try to increase your overall hold times and keep track with every lever so you can chart your progress.
-Train hard and train consistently and you’ll be a full front levers cranking machine in no time.
+Train hard and train consistently and you’ll be a full front lever cranking machine in no time.
 Pick up a set of our bodyweight training calisthenics bands.
 We have a full line of portable training calisthenics equipment that you can pop in your backpack and take anywhere.
 Good luck!

 P.S.
 If you want to know who that stud is in the photos, go find @muscle_up_jarvis on Instagram.
 He's a local legend here in Santa Monica.
 Here are some additional quick and dirty training tips on how to do a front lever on the bar.